 The Ruby SDK uses an SDK key

 The Ruby SDK uses an SDK key.
 Keys are specific to each project and environment.
-They are available from Project settings, on the Environments list.
+They are available on the SDK keys page under Settings.
 To learn more about key types, read Keys.

 Initialize the client